Kumaravel655/ImplicitIntent/README.md

 Step 5: Design layout in activity_main.xml.

-Step 6: open google page using Implicit Intents and display factorial number using Explicit Intents in MainActivity file.
+Step 6: open google page using Implicit Intents in MainActivity file.

 Step 7: Save and run the application.